 7 // Apple iPad

 Inspiration strikes at a moment’s notice, so I keep my Apple iPad ready.
 I use it to jot down notes, research blog and YouTube video ideas, and communicate with my friends and colleagues.
 I initially transitioned from a traditional notebook to a tablet to streamline my processes and cut down on my paper waste.
 Now I can’t live without it!
 A few accessories were necessary: a case, pencil, and a special screen protector, making it feel like you’re writing on paper.
 In case you were wondering, I use the Notability app to house my notes and pattern designs.

 8 // Crochet Hooks from CroChic Styles

 If you’ve made it this far down on the list, then you’re in for a real treat.
 These handmade resin hooks from CroChic Styles are one of the latest editions to my hook set and I don’t know how I went so long without them.
 Where BQueen hooks are timeless and sophisticated, CroChic Styles hooks are playful and lighthearted.
 This handmade hook company is run by another dynamic married duo – Patty and Paul.
-They have a lovely collection of hooks on their website, but I went the custom route and it was worth every penny.
+Their website has a lovely collection of hooks, but I went the custom route, and it was worth every penny.